 Predatory lending is a term used to capture a whole slew of techniques used by lenders to ensure the most beneficial terms for the financing institution at the expense of borrowers.
-While there may be a preconceived notion of these practices affecting particular subsections of the population, predatory lending is something for everyone to watch out for when buying or selling at home.
+While there may be a preconceived notion of these practices affecting subsections of the population, predatory lending is something for everyone to watch out for when buying or selling at home.

 Research Your Realtor

 Always check references and interview multiple Realtors when you are shopping for a home.
-Well-established and popular companies have often times worked hard for that reputation, serving customers in real estate transactions fairly to ensure repeat business and positive word-of-mouth.
+Well-established and popular companies have often worked hard for that reputation, serving customers in real estate transactions fairly to ensure repeat business and positive word-of-mouth.
 That certainly does not mean that a Realtor is out to get you if he or she doesn’t have a long history and a laundry list of references, but it does mean that doing your homework on a particular Realtor can pay off in the long run for your real estate transaction.

 Remember You Have A Real Estate Choice